Shwedagon Pagoda

 The Shwedagon Pagoda (/my/; ကျာ်ဒဂုၚ်), officially named Shwedagon Zedi Daw (ရွှေတိဂုံစေတီတော်, /my/, lit.
-'Golden Dagon Pagoda'), and also known as the Great Dagon Pagoda and the Golden Pagoda, is a gilded stupa located in Yangon, Myanmar.
+'Golden Dagon Pagoda,'), and also known as the Great Dagon Pagoda and the Golden Pagoda, Kyaik Dagon is a gilded stupa located in Yangon, Myanmar.

 The Shwedagon is the most sacred Buddhist pagoda in Myanmar, as it is believed to contain relics of the four previous Buddhas of the present kalpa.
 These relics include the staff of Kakusandha, the water filter of Koṇāgamana, a piece of the robe of Kassapa, and eight strands of hair from the head of Gautama.

-Built on the 51 m Singuttara Hill, the 112 m tall pagoda stood 170 m above sea level, and dominates the Yangon skyline.
-Yangon's zoning regulations, which cap the maximum height of buildings to 127 m above sea level (75% of the pagoda's sea level height), ensure the Shwedagon's prominence in the city's skyline.
+Built on the 51 m Singuttara Hill, the 112 m tall pagoda stands 170 m above sea level, and dominates the Yangon skyline.
+Yangon's zoning regulations, which cap the maximum height of buildings at 127 m above sea level (75% of the pagoda's sea level height), ensure the Shwedagon's prominence in the city's skyline.